danklammer/microlite/README.md

 #### Purpose

 MicroLite is a javascript lightbox with zero dependencies.
 It has no extras, no icons, no options, no bloat, but looks nice and is easy to use.
-Ideal for including it directly in your page on a as-needed basis.
+Ideal for including it directly in your page on an as-needed basis.

 It uses CSS multiple backgrounds to load in the high-res version on top of the low-res, making the experience fast and seamless.